malini/fxos-appgen/README.rst

 FxOS App Generator
 ==================

-A tool to generate an FxOS application with any given permissions
+A tool to generate, and optionally install, an FxOS application with any given permissions

 Requirements
 ============